Alinejadmhdi/AlgorithmHUB/README.md

 Solving Algorithm Problem in Algorithm Hub

 My daily solving algorithms with **Golang**
-## Problem 1: Check if two arrays are equal or not
+## Problem 1: Check if two arrays are equal or not in Golang
 Given two given integer arrays of any length without sorting them, the task is to find if the given arrays are equal or not.
 Two arrays are said to be equal if both of them contain the same set of elements. *Growth Order*: **O(n^2)**
 ## Problem 2: MergeSort in Golang
 Simple RECURSIVE MergeSort [MergeSort wiki](https://en.wikipedia.org/wiki/Merge_sort). *Growth Order*: **Θ(nlg(n))** by **Master's theorem** case 2